10 Essential Skills You Need to Become a Content Creator

 Becoming a content creator means creating content for people to consume via any medium.
 There are different content types, from blog posts to eBooks, podcasts, videos, infographics, etc. Each content type is an alternative medium that content creators can use to express their ideas through digital means.

-So, video content creators, for example, must know how to create engaging video content, edit and upload videos to the platform of their choice.
-To develop audio content for their audience, podcast creators must be eloquent and conversational.
+So, video content creators, for example, must know how to create engaging video content, edit it, and upload it to the platform of their choice.
+Podcast creators must be eloquent and conversational to develop audio content for their audience.

 Your content creation skill is what you bring to the table.
 Without it, you are not a content creator.